ksteph [at] cs.berkeley.edu

 I am a Computer Science PhD student at UC Berkeley, started August 2010.
-My Master's research work is in Computer Networking with Vern Paxson.
-My PhD research interest is in Online Learning, advised by Armando Fox and Marti Hearst.
-Specifically I want to find ways to best utilize Massive Open Online Courses (MOOCs) data and then create tools for professors to also best utilize it to improve education.
+My Master's research work is in computer networking with Vern Paxson.
+My PhD research interest is in education, data mining, and information visualization.
+I am advised by Armando Fox and Marti Hearst.
+Specifically I want to find ways to best utilize Massive Open Online Course (MOOC) data and then create tools for professors to utilize this data to improve education.
 I sit in the Berkeley institute of Design (BiD) lab.

+I am the EECS Peers coordinator.
+A group dedicated to supporting fellow graduate students with grad school life.
 I volunteer as a role model at Techbridge, an after school program to inspire girls in technology, science, and engineering.
-This year I am also serving as the computer science co-president for WICSE.
+Last year I served as the computer science co-president for WICSE.